+Cold-temperature bonding is an important skillset for most epoxy users.
 We have been formulating and using epoxy resins since 1969—in warm weather and cold, under ideal shop conditions and in miserable, field repair situations.
 In that time we have conducted an extensive amount of research to better understand epoxy’s handling characteristics and performance under a wide variety of conditions.

 We know that most epoxies perform well or, at least reach a higher percentage of their potential physical properties, at temperatures of 60°F and above.
 Some resin/hardener combinations are formulated to cure in temperatures as low as 35°F. However, simply using a hardener that cures in colder temperatures does not guarantee dependable bonds.
 A number of other factors can significantly affect your epoxy’s bonding ability in cold weather.

-Mixing an epoxy resin and hardener together starts a chemical reaction which produces heat.
+Mixing an epoxy resin and hardener together starts a chemical reaction that produces heat.
 This is called an exothermic reaction.
 The surrounding or ambient temperature affects the mixture’s temperature and its rate of reaction and degree of cure.
 Warmer temperatures accelerate the reaction, while cooler temperatures retard the reaction and reduce the cross-linking activity of the epoxy molecules.

-All resin/hardener combinations go through the same phases of cure.
+All epoxy resin/hardener combinations go through the same phases of cure.
 All combinations cure faster at warmer temperatures and cure slower at cooler temperatures.
 In cool temperatures, more time is required to achieve the same degree of cure, or cross-linking, as occurs in a shorter period at higher temperatures.
 If the temperature is too low, the epoxy may eventually harden, but may not reach a complete cure or achieve its designed physical properties.
 Although the partially cured epoxy may have enough strength to hold the structure together, it could fail prematurely.

 Epoxy joints in various structures are subject to different types of load during their working life.
-For example, many of the joints in a may be subject to millions of small, repeated (fatigue) loads.
+For example, many of the joints may be subject to millions of small, repeated (fatigue) loads.
 Others must resist slow stretching and deforming under steady loads (creep-rupture).

 One of the dangers in using epoxy in cold weather is that epoxy that has not cured completely will be more flexible.
 Testing clearly demonstrates that increased flexibility seriously reduces an adhesive’s ability to resist fatigue and creep-rupture.
-Information about fatigue, fatigue testing, and the how flexibility affects the fatigue life of epoxy, can be found in Fatigue Aspects of Epoxy and Wood/Epoxy Composite Materials (pdf).
+Information about fatigue, fatigue testing, and how flexibility affects the fatigue life of epoxy, can be found in Fatigue Aspects of Epoxy and Wood/Epoxy Composite Materials (pdf).

 Ambient temperature has a profound effect on the working or handling properties of uncured epoxy as well as its rate and degree of cure.
-A change in temperature will drastically change epoxy resin’s viscosity, or thickness.
+A change in temperature will drastically change epoxy resin’s viscosity or thickness.
 The viscosity of water varies little with temperature changes until it either boils or freezes.
-However, temperature’s effect on the viscosity of epoxy is much more obvious.
+However, the temperature’s effect on the viscosity of epoxy is much more obvious.
 As the temperature drops, epoxy becomes proportionally thicker, reducing its ability to flow out.
 This change has three important consequences when working with epoxies in cold conditions.

 First, it is more difficult to meter and mix the resin and hardener.
 The cold resin and hardener do not flow through the dispensing pumps easily and the thicker material clings to the surfaces of the pumps, containers and mixing tools.
 Colder and thicker resin and hardener take much more time and effort to blend thoroughly.
 The potential for inaccurate metering and incomplete mixing, compounded by a less efficient chemical reaction, greatly increases the possibility of a deficient bond.